geopandas/geopandas/doc/source/aggregation_with_dissolve.rst

     continents.head()

-If we are interested in aggregate populations, however, we can pass different functions to the ``dissolve`` method to aggregate populations using the ``aggfun =`` argument:
+If we are interested in aggregate populations, however, we can pass different functions to the ``dissolve`` method to aggregate populations using the ``aggfunc =`` argument:

 .. ipython:: python